UCLA School of Education and Information Studies: Location

-Because of the school's size, Ed & IS is located in three buildings on the UCLA campus in Westwood, Los Angeles.
+Ed & IS is located in three buildings on the UCLA campus in Westwood, Los Angeles.
 Moore Hall primarily houses the school's administration and education faculty.
 Built in 1930 and designed by George W. Kelham, Moore Hall is among the most architecturally significant buildings at UCLA, an example of the school's original Romanesque Revival style.
 During the campus' expansion during the 1950s, the modernist architect Kemper Nomland refurbished Moore Hall.
 The building was again refurbished by the Los Angeles-based architectural firm Robert Englekirk & Associates in 1993.
 Moore Hall is located directly south of Powell Library, adjacent to Bruin Walk, Kerkhoff Hall and Ackerman Union, in the middle of campus.

-The Mathematical Sciences Building (popularly known as "Math Sciences") houses some of the school's research centers, programs, and institutes, in addition to the administrative and faculty offices of the Mathematical Sciences.
+The Mathematical Sciences Building houses some of the school's research centers, programs, and institutes, in addition to the administrative and faculty offices of the Mathematical Sciences.
 The building was built in 1957 and designed by Stanton & Stockwell in the mid-century modernist style.
 The Mathematical Sciences Building is located in the middle of campus, directly south of Moore Hall, at the north-west corner of the Court of Sciences.
 The GSEIS Building primarily houses the information studies faculty and computer and research labs.
 Built in 1991, the building is located in the northern part of the UCLA campus, off Sunset Boulevard, directly adjacent to the Charles E. Young Research Library, UCLA's main research library.